Li-Cycle (NYSE:LICY) Announces Earnings Results, Misses Estimates By $0.01 EPS

-Li-Cycle (NYSE:LICY – Get Rating) released its earnings results on Monday.
-The company reported ($0.19) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.18) by ($0.01), MarketWatch Earnings reports.
-Li-Cycle had a negative return on equity of 10.45% and a negative net margin of 1,097.02%.
-The business had revenue of $3.00 million during the quarter, compared to analysts’ expectations of $8.13 million.
-During the same quarter in the previous year, the business earned ($0.33) EPS.
+Li-Cycle (NYSE:LICY – Get Rating) posted its quarterly earnings results on Monday.
+The company reported ($0.19) EPS for the quarter, missing analysts’ consensus estimates of ($0.18) by ($0.01), MarketWatch Earnings reports.
+The company had revenue of $3.00 million during the quarter, compared to analyst estimates of $8.13 million.
+Li-Cycle had a negative net margin of 1,097.02% and a negative return on equity of 10.45%.
+During the same period last year, the firm earned ($0.33) EPS.

 Institutional Trading of Li-Cycle